 Snow!
 Snow!
 Snow!

 This book celebrates winter and shows the joy that one can experience sledding in the snow.
 The wind howls and the snow falls and falls and falls and falls, but the reader is captivated by the winter wonderland through words and illustrations.
 A night snowstorm creates a perfect sledding day.
 The snow scene is vividly portrayed while the characters enjoy sledding.
 We can feel the “SPLOOMPH” as their sled takes them over the crest of a hill and airborne with the birds before landing.
 We can understand why the characters’ final words are “Again!
 Again!” as they sprawl, smiling, on the snowy slope.
 Harper captures the joy of a winter day and the magic of the first snow thanks to his own experiences sledding with his sons.
 His words and imaginative illustrations bring the familiar winter activity to life.
 All who read this delightful story will want to head for the slopes!
-2009, Simon & Schuster Books for Young Readers, $14.99.
-Ages 4 to 8.
 Reviewer: Annie Laura Smith (Children’s Literature).

-A full day school visit includes three assemblies for the first through sixth graders, a visit to the kindergarten, lunch with selected students, and as much book signing as there are books to sign.
-He is available for a full day or for one or two assemblies.
+A typical full day school visit includes three 1-hour assemblies, classroom visits, and as much book signing as there are books to sign.
+You can book Lee for a full day or by the assembly.